 My sincerest recommendation is to put as much age difference between your dogs as possible.
 Get one at a time.

-Nevertheless, with plenty of hard work and perseverance you can raise two well adjusted, obedient, happy members of society.
+That being said, with plenty of hard work and perseverance you can raise two well adjusted, obedient, happy members of society.
 Here are a few tips

 - The pups should spend an adequate amount of time apart EVERY DAY.

 - Separate training sessions.
 This way you get each of their undivided focus.
 Walk them separately.
 Socialize them separately.
 Don’t freak out!
 It isn’t forever.
 I promise you though that if you are always trying to do these things while they are together, you are going to be competing with one of the puppies for the other’s attention.
-And I guarantee that you will lose some of the time.
+And you will lose some of the time.
 You must create one-on-one human bonding time with each of them.

 - Separate play sessions.
-Clearly, I am not saying not to let the puppies play together.
+I am not saying not to let the puppies play together.
 Just make sure you are devising play time for them individually.
 Bonding with YOU is more important than them bonding with each other.

 - BE THE PACK LEADER.
 Mountains of problems will be avoided if your pack knows you are in charge.